1930s/tensorflow-ocr/README.md

 # tensorflow-ocr
-A functional ocr with the deeper learning algorithm tensorflow implemented.
+A functional ocr with the deep learning algorithm tensorflow implemented.